Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: LRL quantities for timelike equatorial geodesics

-It is well known that the timelike geodesic equations \eqref{timelikegeodesiceqn-2ndord} are separable in the sense that they can be integrated to obtain the geodesic motion $( t(\tau), r(\tau), \phi(\tau) )$ in terms of initial conditions.
+It is well known that the timelike equatorial geodesic equations \eqref{timelikegeodesiceqn-2ndord} are separable in the sense that they can be integrated to obtain the geodesic motion $( t(\tau), r(\tau), \phi(\tau) )$ in terms of initial conditions.
 See \Ref{Cha} for a comprehensive treatment.
+A brief summary will be given here as a preliminary step in the derivation of the conserved $\phi$, $t$, $\tau$-quantities discussed in Section~\ref{sec:intro}.

-For the equations in their first-order dynamical form \eqref{4vel-components} and \eqref{timelikegeodesiceqn-componentform}, the goal here will be to derive a complete set of functionally independent integrals of motion \eqref{FI}.
-Since the proper time equation \eqref{propertimeeqn-componentform} provides a relation among the variables $r,\sigma,v,\omega$, one of them can be eliminated in terms of the others, without loss of generality in the function \eqref{FI}.
+First, since the proper time equation \eqref{propertimeeqn-componentform} provides a relation among the variables $r,\sigma,v,\omega$, one of them can be eliminated in terms of the others, without loss of generality in an integral of motion \eqref{FI}.
 It is convenient to eliminate